torvalds/linux/Documentation/arch/arm64/sme.rst

       length, or calling PR_SME_SET_VL with the PR_SME_SET_VL_ONEXEC flag, does not constitute a change to the vector length for this purpose.

-    * Changing the vector length causes PSTATE.ZA and PSTATE.SM to be cleared.
+    * Changing the vector length causes PSTATE.ZA to be cleared.
       Calling PR_SME_SET_VL with vl equal to the thread's current vector length, or calling PR_SME_SET_VL with the PR_SME_SET_VL_ONEXEC flag, does not constitute a change to the vector length for this purpose.